 Day 2: Arm and Back Muscles

 It’s important to balance which muscles you target when weight lifting on consecutive days.
 So on this day, focus on your biceps, triceps, and back muscles.
+Repeat this routine three times.

 - Bicep curls: 12 repetitions

-- Kneeling one-arm rows: 10 repetitions
+- Kneeling single-arm rows: 10 repetitions

 - Hammer curls: 12 repetitions